zutherb/AppStash/README.md

 The online shop will be deployed on the following cluster nodes:

-    Catalog Application Server    --> angular frontend for catalog data and create a basket Checkout Application Server   --> react frontend for ordering a basket Backend Server                --> all services that are needed from both frontends are deployed on this server
+    Catalog Application Server    --> angular frontend for catalog data and create a cart Checkout Application Server   --> react frontend for ordering a cart Backend Server                --> all services that are needed from both frontends are deployed on this server

 ![Architecture Overview](https://raw.githubusercontent.com/zutherb/AppStash/ci-server/external/images/deployment-diagram.png)